Reading time: 8 min.

 Alopecia barbae in two male patients

 Psoriasis is another autoimmune disorder that can flare up anywhere on your body, including your beard area.
 It can result in inflammation, flaking and thickened, itchy plaques, as well as beard hair loss in the affected area.
-While beard and scalp psoriasis may sometimes be difficult to treat, corticosteroids and calcineurin inhibitors can help reduce your symptoms in a flare-up [5].
+[7].

 Facial psoriasis localised in the beard